094459/newsletter-oss-projects/README.md

 **localstack-aws-cdk-example**

 [localstack-aws-cdk-example](https://aws-oss.beachgeek.co.uk/3dw) This repo aims to showcase the usage of [Localstack](https://aws-oss.beachgeek.co.uk/3dx) and AWS CDK to address specific integration challenges regarding local development where the end target is the AWS platform.
 If you are unfamiliar with Localstack, it is an open source, fully functional local AWS cloud stack that allows you to develop and test your cloud and Serverless apps offline. (#178)

+**outtasync**

+[outtasync](https://aws-oss.beachgeek.co.uk/3y0) helps users quickly identify the CloudFormation stacks that have gone out of sync with the state represented by their counterpart stack files.
+This can occur when someone updates a stack but fails to commit the latest stack file to the codebase.
+Alternatively, it may happen when a stack is updated on one deployment environment but not on others.
+Great documentation with examples and a video that provides everything you need to know. (#199)

 **pagemosaic-website-starter**